Zdeněk Chovanec: 2022

 Chovanec driving the Dallara F3 2019 during the 2022 Spielberg Formula 3 round.

 In 2022, Chovanec drove for MM International Motorsport in BOSS GP.
 Chovanec also drove for Charouz Racing System in his return to the 2022 FIA F3 season in Silverstone, replacing Lirim Zendeli.
+In the sprint race, Chovanec caused a collision with teammate László Tóth and retired; he was given a three-place grid penalty ahead of the feature race.
 He was retained at Spielberg, where in the feature race he was involved in an accident with teammate Francesco Pizzi, as the Italian spun Chovanec out of the race.
 However, for the Budapest round, Chovanec was replaced by Christian Mansell.
 Chovanec ended the season 40th and last in the standings with no points.

 Sportscar career

 2023 season

 The 2023 season would see Chovanec making a move to sportscar racing, driving a Mercedes-AMG GT3 Evo for the GetSpeed Performance alongside Lance Bergstein and Aaron Walker in the Silver Cup class of the GT World Challenge Europe Endurance Cup.
 However, he withdrew from the season before the opening round.
+Chovanec made a lone appearance in the LMP3 class of the Ultimate Cup Series, driving at Estoril with TS Corse.

+Chovanec stepped away from racing in late 2024 due to "personal issues".
+Despite this, in early 2025, he would make a one-off test for the Fast Track Racing team at Daytona International Speedway in the ARCA Menards Series.
+This would turn out to be his last time in a race car.

+Personal life and death

+Chovanec was close with fellow Charouz Racing System drivers Enzo Fittipaldi and László Tóth.
+In 2024, he founded ZDK Motorsport, a company dedicated to the restoration of classic cars, automotive mechanics and the sale and assembly of performance components.

+Chovanec died on 18 July 2026, at the age of 21.